schase15/schase15.github.io/_posts/2020-07-30-KNN_Algorithm.md

 The formula for Euclidean Distance is:
 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i=1}^n (x_{i}-y_{i})^2">

-The Euclidean Distance may sound complicated, and the formula may look intimidating.
+Euclidean Distance may sound complicated, and the formula may look intimidating.
 But the concept is very simple.
-The Euclidean Distance is the ordinary straight-line distance between two points.
+Euclidean Distance is the ordinary straight-line distance between two points.
 The formula can be derived from the Pythagorean formula:
 <img src="https://render.githubusercontent.com/render/math?math=c^2 = a^2 %2B b^2">

 Where *c* is the Euclidean distance between data points *a* and *b*.

-Let's say that data points *a* and *b* are 2-Dimensional and described by their x and y coordinates;
+Let's say that data points *a* and *b* are 2-dimensional and described by their x and y coordinates:
 <img src="https://render.githubusercontent.com/render/math?math=a=(a_{1}, a_{2})"> and <img src="https://render.githubusercontent.com/render/math?math=b=(b_{1}, b_{2})">

-To help with understanding, visually we can view this on a graph.
+To help with understanding we can view this on a graph.
 On the graph below data points *a* and *b* have been plotted (represented by the large arrowheads).
 The Euclidean distance we are trying to calculate is the vector drawn in yellow.

 By drawing in the vectors representing the data points (in blue and red) we can clearly see that the yellow Euclidean distance is the hypotenuse of the triangle.